Percentage Calculator

 Frequently Asked Questions About Percentages

 A percentage is a way of expressing a number as a fraction of 100.
 The term comes from the Latin "per centum," meaning "by the hundred."
-The concept has been used since ancient Rome, where taxes were calculated as fractions of 100.
-The modern % symbol evolved from Italian abbreviations used by merchants in the 15th century.
-Today, percentages are one of the most universally used mathematical tools — appearing in finance, science, education, shopping, nutrition labels, weather forecasts, and virtually every area of modern life.
+The concept has been used since ancient Rome, where Emperor Augustus imposed a centesima rerum venalium — a 1% tax on goods sold at auction — making it one of the earliest documented uses of percentage-based taxation.
+The modern % symbol evolved from Italian abbreviations used by merchants in the 15th century, gradually transforming from "p cento" to "p 100" to "p⁰⁰" and finally to "%".
+Today, percentages are one of the most universally used mathematical tools — appearing in finance (interest rates, tax brackets, investment returns), science (concentration levels, statistical significance, error margins), education (test scores, GPAs, graduation rates), shopping (discounts, tips, sales tax), nutrition labels (Daily Value percentages), weather forecasts (precipitation probability), and virtually every area of modern life.
+According to the National Center for Education Statistics, percentage literacy is a core component of mathematical fluency tested in every standardized assessment from elementary school through graduate admissions exams.
 They provide an intuitive, standardized way to compare proportions regardless of the original quantities.

 To find P% of a number X, multiply the number by the percentage and divide by 100: Result = X × P ÷ 100.
 For example, to find 25% of 200: 200 × 25 ÷ 100 = 50.
 Alternatively, convert the percentage to a decimal first (25% = 0.25) and multiply: 200 × 0.25 = 50.
 This works for any percentage, including those over 100% (e.g., 150% of 80 = 120) and decimal percentages (e.g., 3.5% of 1000 = 35).
 For mental math, break complex percentages into simpler parts: 15% = 10% + 5%, or 35% = 25% + 10%.